How to write a fairy tale

-Once upon a time, we sat on the floor, mesmerized as a favorite adult read stories stuffed brimming with evil stepmothers and beautiful princesses from our favourite big picture book.
+Once upon a time, we sat on the floor, mesmerized as a favourite adult read stories brimming with evil stepmothers and beautiful princesses from our favourite big picture book.
 There may even have been a talking animal or two.

 Frequently, fairy tales are our very first encounters with structured stories.